Kshitij04Poojary/Athena-AI/README.md

 - LangChain, FAISS
 - Selenium
 - Speech-to-Text APIs
-- OpenCV / Webcam APIs
+- OpenCV
-- CodeMirror (for embedded code editor)
+- Judge0 (for code execution in the embedded code editor)

 ---